 The RSPCA's advice is that if you feel the dog will die unless you take immediate action, then before you break in, you should take as many photographs as you can with your phone.
 You could even video the scene and your actions if you can.

 Also take the names and address of any bystanders that are prepared to act as witnesses.
 All of this is good evidence that you acted reasonably and so have a defence against any possible charges.
 (In fact, having this to hand would possibly prevent charges being laid in the first place.)

 The glass used in car windows is toughened, so ask everyone else to stand back before using your car’s tyre wrench to break in.
-Once you have access, be cautious; the dog may be vicious or just scared and you are at risk of being bitten.
+Once you have access, be cautious; the dog may be vicious or just scared and you're at risk of being bitten.

-If it is safe to do so, render first aid.
+If it's safe to do so, administer first aid.
 This means:

 - Moving the dog to the shade.

 - Dousing him with cool (not cold) water, or placing water-soaked towels or clothing on him.

 - You could fan him with a magazine or newspaper to get some air moving over his body.

 - Let him drink small amounts of water if he wants to.